Why Kyle Kuzma Is the Last Lakers Youngster Standing

 Ball might have fit, but Ingram was more problematic.
 Next to James and Davis, the Lakers need steady shooters and fast decision-makers who don't hold onto the ball.
 Kuzma, in theory, is that—although his 30.3 percent rate from three-point range would suggest otherwise.
 He must improve as an outside shooter to stick long term; otherwise, he could be the next young player to go.

-Perhaps new head coach Frank Vogel can get more out of Kuzma than Luke Walton.
+Perhaps new head coach Frank Vogel can get more out of Kuzma than Luke Walton did.
 Maybe just playing with stars like James (who missed much of last season with a groin injury) and Davis will help him get back to above the 36.6 percent he shot from deep as a rookie.

 Defensively, Kuzma isn't as impactful as Ball, Ingram or Hart, but not for lack of effort.
 Last season, the team asked Kuzma to play power forward or center too often defensively.
-If the Lakers don't make the same mistake (already Davis helps fix that issue), he may get more time as a wing.
+If the Lakers don't make the same mistake—already, Davis helps fix that issue—he may get more time as a wing.

-He may be better suited following Klay Thompson's path as a perimeter defender instead of banging inside with bigger, stronger players.
+He may be better suited to following Klay Thompson's path as a perimeter defender instead of banging inside with bigger, stronger players.
 Kuzma has the potential to be more of a two-way player, but he'll need to commit to that.

 Ultimately, scoring prowess, a friendly contract (also at $3.6 million for 2020-21) and fit with James and Davis helped Kuzma stay a Laker, but another factor may simply be his intangible star power.
 He has an engaging personality, bonding well with his (former) teammates, James and, perhaps most importantly, the Lakers' top executives, including owner Jeanie Buss.

-That's not to belittle Ingram, Ball and those who went before him like Randle and Russell.
+That's not to belittle Ingram, Ball and those who went before them.
 But Kuzma, who turns 24 in July, just seems to have a higher-level schmooze game.
 Maybe it's insignificant, but he's still here, and he's just about the only one.

 The summer isn't over—in fact, it's barely begun—but the Lakers have already made the biggest splash of the offseason.
 The draft is Thursday.
 Free agents will start talking with teams June 30, and by July 6, the new contracts will start.